devilkinplusplus/Caching.Test/README.md

 # Methods
 The following methods have been implemented for Inmemory caching:

-* Set() - This test checks if data is correctly added to the inmemory cache.
+* Set() - This method checks if data is correctly added to the inmemory cache.
-* Get() - This test checks if data is correctly retrieved from the inmemory cache.
+* Get() - This method checks if data is correctly retrieved from the inmemory cache.
-* Remove() - This test checks if data is correctly deleted from the inmemory cache.
+* Remove() - This method checks if data is correctly deleted from the inmemory cache.

 # Distributed Caching